 Criticism wounds us deeply, it kills the spirit, fosters confusion, and damages our self-esteem.
 This occurs even when we have a strong sense of who we are and what we are doing.
 It is very destructive to those who are still searching, finding their way, or learning how to navigate life.
 Parents should never criticize their children.
 I think parental criticism should be classified as the worst kind of abuse.

 What about spouses?
 Should we criticize our spouses?
 No matter what their faults, spouses should find a constructive way to identify the things needing to be addressed and help each other to do them.
-Being critical of your spouse is a way to foster certain death of your relationship.
+Being critical of your spouse is a way to foster certain death in your relationship.

 What about criticism at work?
 Should that be allowed?
 I think not.
 Criticism at work makes for a very divisive, discomforting, and disharmonious atmosphere among team members.
 Since no one likes to be criticized, it is a sure way to ensure you are left out, uninvited, and regarded as hard to get along with.